zsrdjan/ews-managed-api/README.md

 Documentation for the EWS Managed API is available in the [Web services](http://msdn.microsoft.com/en-us/library/office/dd877012(v=exchg.150).aspx) node of the [MSDN Library](http://msdn.microsoft.com/en-us/library/ms123401.aspx).
 In addition to the getting started links provided, you can find how to topics and code samples for the most frequently used EWS Managed API objects in the [Develop](http://msdn.microsoft.com/en-us/library/office/jj900166(v=exchg.150).aspx) node.
 All the latest information about the EWS Managed API, EWS, and related web services can be found under the [Explore the EWS Managed API, EWS, and web services in Exchange](http://msdn.microsoft.com/en-us/library/office/jj536567(v=exchg.150).aspx) topic on MSDN.

-## Prerequisites

-You need the following to work with the EWS Managed API:
-- A C# compiler to build the DLL files.
-We recommend Visual Studio 2013.
-- A mailbox on Office 365 or an Exchange server that is running Exchange Online or a version of Exchange starting with Exchange Server 2007.
-- A version of the .NET Framework starting with the .NET Framework 3.5.

 ## Additional resources